 Managing Access Keys for your AWS Account

-You can create, rotate, disable, or delete access keys (access key IDs and secret access keys) for your AWS (root) account.
+You can create, rotate, disable, or delete access keys (access key IDs and secret access keys) for your AWS account (root user).
 Anyone who has an access key for your AWS account has unrestricted access to all the resources in your account, including billing information.

-When you create an access key, AWS displays the access key ID and a secret access key.
-To ensure the security of your AWS account, the secret access key is displayed only once.
-If you don't download it or if you lose it, you can delete the access key, and then create a new key.
+When you create an access key, AWS gives you an opportunity to view and download the secret access key only once.
+If you don't download it or if you lose it, you can delete the access key and then create a new one.

 A newly created access key has the status of active, which means that you can use the access key for API calls.
 You can have up to two access keys for your AWS account, which is useful when you want to rotate the access keys.
 When you disable an access key, you can't use it for API calls.